pierre-vigier/Perl6-Math-Matrix/README.md

 ### is-self-adjoint

-A Hermitian or self-adjoint matrix is equal to its transposed and conjugated.
+A Hermitian or self-adjoint matrix is equal to its transposed and complex conjugated.

     Example:    1   2   3+i
                 2   5   4